kluo84/inscope_subdomain/README.md

-# inscope_subdomain
+# inscope_subdomains
-fetch the whole subdomains file and OOS file, will split out the inscope-subs.txt
+fetch the whole subdomains file and OOS file will split out the in-scope-subs.txt